House construction cost in Bangalore is Rs 1500 / sq ft

 The number of floors in your building also plays a role during cost estimation.
-Each additional floor will require extra materials and labor cost, which is considered by the cost calculator.
+Each additional floor will require extra materials and labor costs, which is considered by the cost calculator.

 The options available for you to choose are Ground Floor only, Ground +1 Floor, Ground +2 Floors, Ground +3 Floors, and Ground +4 Floors.
 According to your requirement, select the right option from the drop-down list.